A year in West Wing staff turnover

 Mike Dubke -- communications director

-Trump's first communications director submitted his resignation in May.
+Trump's first official communications director submitted his resignation in May.
 He was a last-minute addition to the administration following the resignation of Jason Miller, who served on Trump's campaign.
 Dubke's appointment came with some criticism, as CNN reported at the time that some inside the White House said they would have preferred a campaign veteran.

 Sean Spicer -- press secretary